 - A factual account should then be provided in chronological order.
 Include dates (including the year) and times to ensure those reading your report can see what happened at each stage and who was involved.
 Clearly set out where you were personally involved and provide the name and job title of any colleagues you reference.

 - Depending on the circumstances of your involvement with the patient, you should usually provide information about any significant past medical history that you were aware of, or medications the patient was taking, particularly if it was relevant to the care you provided.
 The coroner/fiscal will be interested in any conditions that may have contributed to the death, even if you cannot be certain.

 - Given your report may be seen by family or others who were close to the patient, you might wish to include an expression of condolences for their loss.

 - Your report must be signed and dated.

 - Focus your report upon the stated purpose and include all requested information.
-Usually this will relate to consultations near the death (i.e. the last six to 12 months), and a summary of other significant medical history.
+Usually this will relate to care provided near the death (i.e. the last admission and/or the last six to 12 months), and a summary of other significant medical history.

 - Do not simply duplicate the medical records.
 The purpose of your report is to provide a supplementary explanation of what happened and to set out your involvement.

 - Your report may be read by non-clinicians, such as patient relatives, so avoid language that is overly technical or potentially offensive.
 Add explanations for any medical terminology or abbreviations.

 - Where you set out a clinical assessment or examination findings, explain what the clinical findings meant to you and your working diagnosis at that time.
 Describe what the plan was and what was conveyed, along with the rationale for your actions.